Skip to Main Content

 Classifications for a patent on wind turbine apparatus

-Another strategy: browse the CPC Scheme or run keyword searches for matching classes with the USPTO's Classification Text Search.
+Other strategies: (a) ask an AI tool for examples of CPC classes used for x technology; (b) browse the full CPC Scheme listing all CPC classes; (c) run keyword searches for matching classes with the USPTO's Classification Text Search.

 2. Search by field.